Feeding the world’s growing population

 Plant cadmium uptake variable, research shows

-Not all forage species are created equal, a recent PhD graduate has discovered.
+Not all forage species are created equal, a PhD graduate discovered.

 “Grazing livestock that ingest these plants have a potentially elevated risk of increased cadmium accumulation in their livers and kidneys,” says Aaron.